REAL ESTATE CLOSINGS

 For directions to our office, please Contact Us.

-Please contact our office manager to schedule your closing in our office.
+Please contact our office to schedule your closing.
 If you have a preference as to which attorney closes the loan, please let her know in advance.
 If you have scheduled an appointment but are unsure if it is feasible for all parties involved and need to get back to us with confirmation, please do so within the next 24 hours otherwise we will consider the appointment canceled.

 If you have any questions regarding the details of a closing that will be taking place in our office please contact our secretary.
 Settlement statements are prepared in the order that documentation is received however, closings hold priority in being prepared based on the time they are scheduled to close on a given day.
 Example: early morning closings will hold priority over mid-morning closings.